2026 Comparison

 Head-to-head: Bidwell Health vs. Hims/Hers

-6. Lemonaid — often a lower per-visit yeast price at publication
+6. Lemonaid — per-visit yeast care with broad coverage

 Limitations: Narrower condition scope.
 Intake depth varies by reviewer assessment.

-Who wins with Lemonaid: Women who want a lower per-visit yeast fee at publication and don't need women's-health account consolidation.
+Who wins with Lemonaid: Patients comparing per-visit yeast care who do not need broader women's-health account consolidation.

 Head-to-head: Bidwell Health vs. Lemonaid